How your company can tell a story

 Time to take one step back.
 Before you post content, it’s worth trying to get a good idea of what people want.
 Not easy but very doable.
 A great tool that you can use is Facebook Audience Insights.
 This tool is used primarily for people using Facebook Ads to target consumers.
 However, you can still use this excellent feature to get a break down of your audiences habits.
 This feature will allow you to look at factors such as demographics, likes and general activities.
-For more detailed information on Audience Insights, check out this helpful guide from Hubspot.
+For more detailed information on Audience Insights, you can learn more in this Facebook insights guide from WithinTheFlow or check out this helpful guide from Hubspot.

 Unlike other marketing platforms, Facebook does not require you to spend a fortune to have an effect and reach your customers.
 For a minimal amount (let's say £20), you can boost one of your posts so that it can reach an even wider audience.
 We would recommend doing this for a piece of content that has been popular already.
 When you boost a post, you'll be allowed to target the demographic and also things like age, gender and interest.
 This way you know that your post will be seen by the right audience.